 It is envisaged that by 2050 per capita incomes will grow to USD10,000 thereby moving the region into upper-middle income category.

-The region is committed to radiate a stable macroeconomic policy framework that will provide the foundation for higher and more sustained growth between 2016 and 2050.
+The region is committed to radiating a stable macroeconomic policy framework that will provide the foundation for higher and more sustained growth between 2016 and 2050.

-This will include ensuring macro-economic stability, higher savings and investment rates, as well as providing a conductive business environment to achieve economic growth rates of at least 10% per annum.
+This will include ensuring macro-economic stability, higher savings and investment rates, as well as providing a conducive business environment to achieve economic growth rates of at least 10% per annum.

 The EAC Vision 2050 will be implemented through flexible medium and short term plans.